jonshiach/graphics-labs/_sources/pages/10_Quaternions.md

 view = direction.mat() * Maths::translate(glm::mat4(1.0f), -position);
 ```

-Here we have calculated the quaternion from the Euler angles and multiplied it by the translation matrix to compute the `view` matrix.
-Of course we need the $\tt front$, $\tt right$ and $\tt up$ camera vectors to move the camera so we can calculate them from the `view` matrix.
+Here we calculate the translation matrix to move the camera to (0,0,0) and then multiply it by the quaternion rotation matrix.
+Of course we need the $\tt right$, $\tt up$ and $\tt front$ camera vectors to move the camera, these can be easily obtained from the first three rows and columns of the `view` matrix.
 Add the following code after you have calculated the `view` matrix.

 ```cpp
 // Update camera vectors